FORT WAYNE, Ind. (WANE) – After two years of construction, downtown Fort Wayne’s Promenade Park is ready to open this weekend.

 The grand opening was supposed to happen in June, but an exceptionally wet spring slowed construction efforts and caused some issues for crews.

-With just weeks to go until the new grand opening date on Friday August 9, project leaders say everything is looking good and on schedule.
-Crews are now just putting the final touches on the project.
+With just hours to go, project leaders say everything is looking good and on schedule.
+Crews have been putting the final touches on everything for the past few weeks.

-When it’s all complete, the park will feature a pavilion that can host up to 300 people, a plaza, an elevated tree canopy trail, and a children’s play area among other things.
+Now complete, the park features a pavilion that can host up to 300 people, a plaza, an elevated tree canopy trail, and a children’s play area among other things.

 The project is part of phase 1 of Fort Wayne’s Riverfront Development efforts.
 Other improvement and development projects are expected to continue over the next several years.